PowerShell: Export Last Login Date of Entra ID Users

 Get the Last Login Date/Time Information from Entra admin center

-2. Get the Last Login Date/Time Using Powershell [For One User]
+2. Get Last Login Date/Time Using Powershell [For One Entra ID User]

-Before running the Get-AzureADAuditSignInLog PowerShell cmdlet, you must install the Azure AD Preview module and connect it to the Entra ID.
-Let’s go over the necessary steps:
+Before running Get-AzureADAuditSignInLogs PowerShell cmdlet, you must install the Azure AD Preview PS module and connect to Entra ID.
+Let’s check the steps:

 Install AzureADpreview powershell module